Sections

 requiredFieldsobjectArray of field IDs that must be non-null for Sensible to return a section.

-In the Claims loss run example, add the following code to the sections group to omit claims that lack a phone number:
+In the Claims loss run example, add the following code to the sections to omit claims that lack a phone number:

 "requiredFields": ["phone_number"],